i-dot-ai/consult-evaluation/README.md

 # Consult Evaluation

+> [!IMPORTANT]
+> Incubation Project: Consult is an incubation project; as such, we don't recommend using it for critical use cases yet.
+We are currently in a research stage, trialling the tool for case studies across the Civil Service.

 ## About this project
-This is the evaluation for Consult - our product to analyse government consultations using AI: https://github.com/i-dot-ai/consultation-analyser/.
+This is the evaluation for Consult - our product to analyse government consultations using AI.
+More information on the project here: https://ai.gov.uk/projects/consultations/.
+The repository for the tool is here: https://github.com/i-dot-ai/consultation-analyser/.

+Detailed docs including evaluation approach can be found in `docs/`.

 ## Setup